nginxinc/nginx-amplify-doc/amplify-guide.md

 For more information about *stub_status*, please refer to our reference documentation [here](http://nginx.org/en/docs/http/ngx_http_stub_status_module.html).

+Please make sure the ACL is correctly configured, especially if your system is IPv6-enabled.
+Test the reachability of *stub_status* metrics with *wget(1)* or *curl(1)*.
+When testing — use the same exact URL stemming from your NGINX configuration.
+E.g. don't test against localhost if *stub_status* is configured for a server that doesn't listen on 127.0.0.1.

 Amplify agent uses data from *stub_status* to calculate a number of metrics related to server-wide HTTP connections and requests as follows:

     nginx.http.conn.accepted = stub_status.accepts